Storytelling Training for Adults

-Two articles relating to our storytelling training via videoconference are:
+Two newspaper articles relating to Dr Eric's storytelling training via videoconference are:

 "Learn to Tell Tales with Online Classes", Deccan Chronicle, Chennai Chronicle section, page 21 (21 May 2015).